HC Slovan Bratislava

 Hockey Club Slovan Bratislava (Hokejový klub Slovan Bratislava) is a professional ice hockey club based in Bratislava, Slovakia.
 In 2012, it left the Slovak Extraliga and joined the international Kontinental Hockey League (KHL).
 In 2019, it returned to the Tipos Extraliga.
 The club has won nine Slovak championships (most recently in 2022), one Czechoslovak championship (1979) and one IIHF Continental Cup (2004), making it the second most successful hockey club in Slovak history after their biggest rival HC Košice.
-The team plays its home games at Ondrej Nepela Arena, also known as Slovnaft Arena.
+The team plays its home games at Ondrej Nepela Arena, also known as Tipos Arena.
 The team is nicknamed Belasí, which means the "sky blues" in English.

 History

 The sports club Slovan Bratislava was founded in 1919 as a football club, then called 1.CsSK Bratislava.
 In 1921, a hockey section was founded as "CsSK hockey".
 It played its first game in December 1924 against Wiener EV from Vienna, losing 6–1.
 In 1948, the name of the club was changed to Slovan Bratislava, which has been kept until today.

 For many years following World War II, Slovan was the only Slovak representative in the highest Czechoslovak league, and achieved several second-place finishes in the championship.
 The only title in the Czechoslovak First Ice Hockey League was achieved under coach Ladislav Horsky in the 1978–79 season.
 Additionally, the youth teams won several championships.

 After the separation of Slovakia and the Czech Republic in 1993, Slovan played in the Slovak Extraliga and won eight championship titles over 19 years.

 In addition to the success achieved in Slovakia, Slovan also performed well internationally, with three Spengler Cup wins in a row in 1972, 1973 and 1974.
 It is also one of only four clubs to play all four seasons of the European Hockey League, progressing to the playoff stage each year.
 Another highlight was winning the IIHF Continental Cup in the 2003–04 season.
 From 2011 to 2013, Slovan participated in the European Trophy international pre-season tournament.